island-dev/island-dev/README.md

 # 👋 Hello, World!

-I'm island, a passionate Developer from Earth🌍.
+I'm island, a passionate Developer from island 🏝.
 I love coding and creating interesting projects.
 Here's a little about me:

 - 👾 I'm currently working on some cool projects.
 - 🌱 I'm currently learning NextJS, NestJS and Framework Development!